 Healthy Memorial Day Meals

 Memorial Day Meals usually signal that summer is on the way, and barbeque season is opening.
-What better way is there to celebrate our brave heroes, who have died serving our Country, than dusting off the barbeque, gathering family and friends, and celebrating with a wonderful barbeque planner and all the trimmings.
+What better way is there to celebrate our brave heroes, who have died serving our Country, than dusting off the barbeque, gathering family and friends, and celebrating with a wonderful barbeque platter and all the trimmings.

 This Memorial Day, lets celebrate our traditions with new healthy diet habits, and tweak our trimmings.
 Make colorful fruit and vegetable creations rather than the standard starch filled table with bowls of potato salad, macaroni salad, chips, and corn on the cob, French bread or buns, and baked beans.
 All are great, just way too much starchy carbohydrates for one meal!